cpfiffer/microstructure.exchange/index.md

 ## Announcements

+- The [2021 Conference and JEDC Special Issue on Markets and Economies with Information Frictions](https://www.ssrn.com/index.cfm/en/janda/announcement/?id=8493) call for papers is available.
+The conference will be held on August 30th-31st, 2021.
 - The [Eighth Annual Conference on Financial Market Regulation](https://www.sec.gov/dera/announcement/dera_event-051321_8th-annual-conference-fin-market-reg) will be held on May 13-14, 2021 at the SEC headquarters in Washington, DC.
 - The [Microstructure Online Seminars Asia Pacific](https://sites.google.com/site/esojli/online-sem-ap) series hosts previous Microstructure Exchange speakers at times that better match the Australia, Hong Kong, and Singapore time zone.
 - The [Summer School on Market Microstructure](https://microstructure-course.com/), presented by Thierry Foucault and Albert Menkveld, will be hosted on June 7-11, 2021 at Stockholm Business School.
 It is a one-week intensive course, suitable for PhD students and advanced practitioners.